Ira Aldridge: Early life and career

 Having limited onstage experience and lacking popular recognition, Aldridge concocted a story of his African lineage, claiming to have descended from the Fulani princely line.
 By 1831, Aldridge had temporarily taken the name of Keene, a homonym for the then popular British actor, Edmund Kean.
 Aldridge observed a common theatrical practice of assuming an identical or similar name to that of a celebrity in order to garner attention.
 In addition to being called F. W. Keene Aldridge, he would later be called African Roscius, after the famous Roman actor of the first century BCE.

 In May 1825, at the age of 17, Aldridge first appeared on the London stage in a low profile production of Othello.
 On October 10, 1825, Aldridge made a much more high-profile debut at London's Royal Coburg Theatre, and became the first African-American actor to establish himself professionally in a foreign country.
 He played the lead role of Oroonoko in The Revolt of Surinam, or A Slave's Revenge; this play was an adaptation of Thomas Southerne's Oroonoko (itself adapted from Aphra Behn's original work).

-According to the scholar Shane White, British theatre audiences had heard of the African Theatre because of actor and comedian Charles Mathews.
+According to the scholar Shane White, British theatre audiences had heard of New York's African Theatre because of actor and comedian Charles Mathews.
 Mathews had recently produced a popular comedic lampoon of what he imagined the African Theater was like (he had never actually been).
 Bernth Lindfors stated:

 [W]hen Aldridge starts appearing on the stage at the Royalty Theatre, he's just called a gentleman of color.
 But when he moves over to the Royal Coburg, he's advertised in the first playbill as the American Tragedian from the African Theater New York City.
 The second playbill refers to him as "The African Tragedian".
 So everybody goes to the theater expecting to laugh because this is the man they think Mathews saw in New York City.

 An innovation Aldridge introduced early in his career was a direct address to the audience on the closing night of his engagement at a given theatre.
 Aldridge would speak to the audience on a variety of social issues which affected the United States, Europe and Africa.
 In particular, Aldridge spoke on his pro-abolitionist sentiments, for which he was widely celebrated.